MFMokbel/Crawlector/README.md

 where, `<id> := [a-zA-Z0-9_-]{1,128}`

-depth, total and sleep, can also be replaced with their shortened versions d, t and s, respectively.
+**depth**, **total** and **sleep**, can also be replaced with their shortened versions **d**, **t** and **s**, respectively.

-- depth; the spider supports going two-levels deep for finding additional urls (this is a design decision).
+- **depth**: the spider supports going two-levels deep for finding additional urls (this is a design decision).
  - A value of 0, indicates a depth of level 1, with the value that comes after the “->” ignored.
  - A depth of level-1 is controlled by the total parameter.
 So, first, the spider tries to find that many number of additional urls off of the specified url.
- - The value after the “->” represents the maximum number of urls to spider for each of the urls found (as per the total parameter value).
+ - The value after the “->” represents the maximum number of urls to spider for each of the urls found (as per the **total** parameter value).
- - A value of 1, indicates a depth of level 2, with the value that comes after the “->” representing the maximum number of urls to find, for every url found (depth-0) per the total parameter.
-For clarification, and as shown in the example above, first, the spider will look for 10 urls (as specified in the total parameter), and then, each of those found urls will be spidered up to a max of 3 urls; therefore, and in the best-case scenario, we would end up with 40 (10 + (10*3)) urls.
+ - A value of 1, indicates a depth of level 2, with the value that comes after the “->” representing the maximum number of urls to find, for every url found (depth-0) per the **total** parameter.
+For clarification, and as shown in the example above, first, the spider will look for 10 urls (as specified in the **total** parameter), and then, each of those found urls will be spidered up to a max of 3 urls; therefore, and in the best-case scenario, we would end up with `40 (10 + (10*3))` urls.
- - The sleep parameter takes an integer value representing the number of milliseconds to sleep between every HTTP request.
+ - The **sleep** parameter takes an integer value representing the number of milliseconds to sleep between every HTTP request.

-**Note**: Type 3 url could be turned into type 1 url by setting the configuration parameter live_crawler to false, in the configuration file, in the spider section.
+**Note 1**: Type 3 url could be turned into type 1 url by setting the configuration parameter live_crawler to false, in the configuration file, in the spider section.
-Empty lines and lines that start with “;” or “//” are ignored.
+**Note 2**: Empty lines and lines that start with “;” or “//” are ignored.

 # Limitations
 -	Single threaded